 What should I bring to Luxembourg from my country?

-Everything is available in Luxembourg, if not in the country then you will find everything at less than 1 hour driving in the neighboring countries: Belgium, France or Germany.
+Everything is available in Luxembourg.
+If not in the country, then you will find everything at less than 1 hour driving in the neighboring countries: Belgium, France or Germany.
 By the way, all deserve a visit!

 Are there any products cheaper in Luxembourg?

 The cost of living in Luxemburg is comparable to the cost of living in another capital city.
 Special attention needs to be given to the cost of housing (both for renting and to buying) which can seem very high compared to French provincial towns.